JamesBacon/serap/README.md

-# Foobar
+# serapi

-Foobar is a Python library for dealing with word pluralization.
+A NodeJS Module for interacting with the Space Engineers Remote API.

 ## Installation
 ```bash